HuiyingZz/NDDPlus/NDD+.md

 16 Mining Speed.
 10 ticks (0.5s) / 8 ticks (0.4s) to break a spawner.

-Not recommond unless using it with *Haste* and *Regen* potion.
+Not recommond unless using it with *Regen* potion.
 Have to get lots of healing from other source like Infusions and Potions since *Sapper* 1 heals such less.

 - **Shattershrine**